retrobrews/sms-games/README.md

 - Weka Invaders<br />
 - Zombi Terror<br />
 <br />

-*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please let me know immi on retrobrewsATgmail.com.
+*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please let me know immi on email.
 Thanks!
+<br /><br />
+*** This README is part of https://github.com/retrobrews/ project. ***